Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }
 ```

-Similarly, when using `Async` the
+Likewise, when using `Async` the
 [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)
 is used to abort and cleanup promises.
-This `AbortSignal` is provided to every async function that is called.
+This `AbortSignal` is supplied to each invoked async function.
 The caller who holds the
 [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)
 can then interrupt the promise by calling `controller.abort(reason: any)`.